RareGoldNuggets.com

 This is a very large section of the Rogue River, one of southern Oregon’s richest gold rivers.
 It covers a 27-mile stretch of the river between the entrance of the Applegate River and the entrance of Graves Creek and includes tributaries within ¼ mile of the Rogue River itself.

 This part of the river has special regulations with strict regulations on the type of equipment you can use.
 Best to contact the Medford BLM before doing any prospecting here just to make sure you are within the regulations.
+My understanding is that this entire section of the Rogue River is “hands & pans” only, meaning that even simple tools like picks and shovels are off-limits.

 3. Gold Nugget Waysides